 Along the same lines, a calculatedly-arousing treatment of nudes—what we might today put on a spectrum of pornography—for Schopenhauer, prevents aesthetic contemplation because it inevitably excites lust and thus runs counter to the proper goals of art.
 Schopenhauer may have room in his aesthetic theory for erotic art, but this is not a topic which he explicitly addresses.

 On the negatively stimulating side fall objects which are disgusting.
 For reasons parallel to those offered with respect to the positively stimulating, disgusting objects should also be banished from art, because they necessarily arouse intense negative willing or “repugnance”.
 Ugliness, however, is not identical to the disgusting, need not lead to repugnance and has, for Schopenhauer, a legitimate place in art.
 Curiously, it seems that for both the positively and negatively stimulating Schopenhauer does not believe that we may intellectually detach ourselves from our attraction, lust or repugnance in order to contemplate these aesthetically.
-But the grounds on which he holds this view remain somewhat obscure (for more on this topic see Neill, forthcoming).
+But the grounds on which he holds this view remain somewhat obscure (for more on this topic see Neill 2015).

 The other class of contemplation-resistant “objects” or phenomena are those that bear a hostile relationship to the human will insofar as they are so vast or powerful that they threaten to overwhelm the human individual or reduce his existence on this planet to a mere speck.
 Schopenhauer gives as examples desert landscapes, cascades, and the starry night sky, among many others.
 Unlike the case of the stimulating, however, Schopenhauer does believe that aesthetic contemplation of these phenomena is possible, and when it transpires the experience is that of the sublime.